Omelicious/Sb3UGS-WIKI/Customisation---adding-a-facial-expression.md

 ![Add_expression_06 - result](https://user-images.githubusercontent.com/104311725/188325075-7bd4f43b-b1fe-4b8f-87ff-a421a62f40b3.png)

 Since we did nothing about the other meshes in MouthCtrl, and pulled back the jaw related vertices in the new expression, the tongue now pokes through.
+In the Character Maker the chin is the fifth slider in the third section - shown value 11.

 ![Add_expression_00 - break_connection](https://user-images.githubusercontent.com/104311725/188318581-e565926e-9db2-4f06-8e9e-077012f433f3.png)